 Take coffee to bathroom.
 Rinse your bucket and tubing with h2o2 and water.
-I do this standing in the tub and keep my h2o2 in the shower holder, out of reach of inquiring hands.
-The exact formula is 3 parts water to 1 part h2o2.
-I usually just squirt in a long squirt of h2o2, then fill with water, swish and let it run out the tubing.
-Then I rinse well with just water.
+I do this standing in the tub (I keep my h2o2 in the shower holder, out of reach of little inquiring hands.)
+The exact formula is 3 parts water to 1 part h2o2… but I usually just squirt in a long squirt of h2o2, then fill with water, swish and let it run out the tubing.
+Then I rinse well with plain water.

 Before pouring the coffee into the bucket, CLOSE THE CLIP on the tubing (you will only forget to do this once, trust me).
 Then — I do this in the tub as well — pour MOST of the coffee into the bucket.
 Swirl the leftover coffee in the jar so that the sludge is mixed into the liquid, then pour that into the bucket.
 We are serious about our sludge, lol.
 Here, Dr. Vickers explains (and shows) the sludge:

 Note that the higher the bucket, the faster the flow.
-At first, a fast flow was too much, made me cramp a little and I had to go right away.
-So I’d hold the bucket in my right hand (laying on my right side with the soccer ball as a pillow) and raise/lower the bucket as I needed to, trying to prevent cramping and having to go.
-That worked for a very long time.
+At first, a fast flow was too much, made me cramp.
+So I’d hold the bucket in my right hand (laying on my right side with the soccer ball as a pillow) and raise/lower the bucket as needed to prevent cramping.
+That worked great.